12th Scripps National Spelling Bee

-The 12th National Spelling Bee was held in Washington, D.C. on May 26, 1936, at the National Museum.
+The 12th National Spelling Bee was held in Washington, D.C., on May 26, 1936, at the National Museum.
 Scripps-Howard did not sponsor the Bee until 1941.

 The winner was Jean Trowbridge, age 13, of Stuart, Iowa, with the word eczema.
 Thirteen-year-old Bruce Ackerman, of Tazewell County, Illinois, who took 3rd the prior year, came in second.
 Catherine Davis, 13, of Indiana took third, falling on "shrieking".

 In the final rounds, Trowbridge was first disqualified for "numskull", which Ackerman then spelled as "numbskull" followed by "gnome" for the apparent win.
 The judges then realized that "numskull" was an acceptable spelling, and the contest continued.
 Ackerman misspelled "predilection" a few words later, which Trowbridge spelled correctly followed by "eczema" for the win.

 The final hour of the competition was broadcast on radio on the Columbia broadcasting system.

-As of 2014, winner Jean Trowbridge (married name Tyler) was living in Grand Junction, Colorado.
+In 2014 winner Jean Trowbridge (married name Tyler) was living in Grand Junction, Colorado.
+She died in 2020 at the age of 98.

 First Black finalists

-MacNolia Cox, a 13-year-old girl from Akron, and Elizabeth Kenny, a 15-year-old from Plainfield, New Jersey, were the first African-American children to compete as finalists in the National Spelling Bee—and Cox made it to the final five.
+MacNolia Cox, a 13-year-old girl from Akron, Ohio, and Elizabeth Kenny, a 15-year-old from Plainfield, New Jersey, were the first African-American children to compete as finalists in the National Spelling Bee.
+Cox placed 5th after misspelling "nemesis" and Kenny, after missing "appellation", placed 7th.